 Carvel mahogany planked on steam bent oak frames.
 Fastened with copper rivets and bronze screws.
 Full custom cut main'sl.
 Evolution jib and mizzen sails new in 2012.
 Also a new set of cotton sails (for antique class regattas).
 Auxillary power provided by 47 hp Westerbeke diesel engine rebuilt 2000, estimated @ 600 hours since rebuild.
 Her interior is spacious and appointed with five comfortable berths.
 Awarded the prize as "Most Pleasing Sailboat" at Mystic Seaport Wooden Boatshow 2011.

 RANGER is a well found, seaworthy, traditional cruising boat.
 The beauty of RANGER is everything needed to be done has, and she remains original in concept and true to her era.
 She stands ready and able for classic regattas, easy evening sails, coastal and bluewater cruising.
 Call for appointment.
-The price has been reduced by motivated seller for spring sale.
+The price has been reduced by motivated seller for fall sale.
 Offers encouraged.